Davyduty/portfolio/README.md

-My name id David Kamwanga frontend in advance.
+My name is Davyduty frontend in advance.